TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 ### Short-term Tasks
 - **(Done)** Refactor Memory Initialization: `KernelInitializer.InitializeMemory` now uses DI to resolve the `IMemoryDb` instance and returns it alongside `IKernelMemory`. `Program.cs` uses this resolved instance and no longer uses the `MemoryHelper` reflection logic.
-2. **Testing with Larger Datasets**: Test the system with larger Excel files to evaluate performance and accuracy
+2. **Testing with Larger Datasets**: Test the system with larger Excel **and CSV** files to evaluate performance and accuracy, **specifically checking for row skipping issues in CSVs**.
-3. **Filter Generation Improvements**: Enhance the filter generation prompt to handle more complex queries
+3. **Filter Generation Improvements**: Enhance the filter generation prompt to handle more complex queries.
-4. **Error Handling**: Continue improving error handling for edge cases in Excel processing
+4. **Error Handling**: Continue improving error handling for edge cases in Excel and CSV processing.
-5. **Documentation**: Add more detailed documentation on the tabular data processing capabilities
+5. **Documentation**: Add more detailed documentation on the tabular data processing capabilities (Excel & CSV).
-6. **Result Presentation**: Further enhance the result limiting feature with pagination or summarization options
+6. **Result Presentation**: Further enhance the result limiting feature with pagination or summarization options.

 ### Medium-term Goals
-1. **Support for Additional File Formats**: Extend the tabular processing to other structured formats (CSV, JSON, etc.)
+1. **Support for Additional File Formats**: Extend the tabular processing to other structured formats (JSON, etc.). **(CSV support added)**
-2. **Performance Optimization**: Optimize the processing pipeline for large datasets
+2. **Performance Optimization**: Optimize the processing pipeline for large datasets.
-3. **User Interface**: Develop a simple UI for demonstrating the query capabilities
+3. **User Interface**: Develop a simple UI for demonstrating the query capabilities.
-4. **Batch Processing**: Add support for batch processing of multiple files
+4. **Batch Processing**: Add support for batch processing of multiple files.

 ### Long-term Vision
 1. **Advanced Filtering**: Implement more sophisticated filtering capabilities (ranges, fuzzy matching, etc.)